ericjang96/FoodWatch/README.md

 ### How to build this project (Installs a debug version of the app):
 1. Pull to a local repository
+2. **Important:** Use your own Google API key in FoodWatch/app/src/main/res/values/strings.xml on this line:
+\<string name="google_api_key">ENTER YOUR API KEY HERE\</string>
+You must have at least these two APIs enabled for the API key:
+    * Google Maps Android API
+    * Google Places API for Android
-2. Open a command prompt in .../FoodWatch directory
+3. Open a command prompt in .../FoodWatch directory
-3. Connect a physical device or start an Android emulator with API level 23 or higher
+4. Connect a physical device or start an Android emulator with API level 23 or higher
-4. Run the command "gradlew tasks" to see a list of tasks you can run (e.g. "gradlew installDebug" will install the app on the connected device. "gradlew createDebugCoverageReport" will run all automated tests and create a code coverage report.)
+5. Run the command "gradlew tasks" to see a list of tasks you can run (e.g. "gradlew installDebug" will install the app on the connected device. "gradlew createDebugCoverageReport" will run all automated tests and create a code coverage report.)

 You shouldn't need a local installation of Gradle as the wrapper will install it for you on your first "gradlew" command.